jonahbeckford/dk/docs/SPECIFICATION.md

 The build system uses Lua 2.5 for its syntax (no `for` loops) and its data model (no metatables), but uses functions available from Lua 5.1+ (ex. `require`).

 > Historical note: Lua 2.5 was published in 1996 and lacks several features of modern-day Lua: `for` loops, metaprogramming for metatables, and coroutines.
-However, rules are a form of configuration, and a full programming language makes hermetic, bounded-time builds difficult or impossible.
+However, rules are mostly configuration, and a full programming language makes hermetic, bounded-time builds difficult or impossible.
 So even if a future specification uses a later Lua version, several features will be disabled.

 The reference implementation uses a pure OCaml version of Lua (`lua-ml`) which has full type-safety, is re-entrant, and, if needed, can have Lua evaluations bounded in time and sandboxed to the project directories.